Your resource to keep you informed of important dates and plan changes.

 Reimbursement options: If you plan to enroll in a Health Care FSA, you have the option of using Paperless Reimbursement, which automatically reimburses your eligible health care, retail pharmacy, dental, and vision expenses under participating FEHB and FEDVIP plans (PDF).
 There is little or no paperwork involved, and in many cases, you will receive your reimbursement before your bill is due.

 Or if you prefer, rather than reimbursing your claims automatically, your Health Care FSA or Limited Expense FSA expenses are saved to your online FSAFEDS account so you can decide if, how, and when you receive reimbursement.
 This option is called Pick and Process.
-Just identify your participating FEHB or FEDVIP plan during enrollment.
+Just identify your participating FEHB or FEDVIP plan (PDF) during enrollment.

 Please note: These two options are not available for a Dependent Care FSA.
 If you have this account, just submit your claims using the method that works best for you.